St. Clair River Site

 HDPE end-use applications are found in a variety of products that people rely on everyday.
 A few common HDPE applications include margarine tubs, pool covers, barrels and drums, caps and closures, household bottles and pipes.

-Approximately 135 people work at the St. Clair River site.
-The facility is ISO 9001:2000 registered.
+Approximately 128 full-time employees work at the St. Clair River site.
+The facility is ISO 9001 registered.